 Good outcomes are the result of a good therapeutic fit.
 During the first three sessions we will get to know one another and determine if we have a good "fit" to accomplish your goals.
 I typically see clients weekly or two times per week because I find this consistency to be most beneficial for my clients.
 It's important to relax into therapy, understanding that progress will not be visible immediately and having patience with the process.
 I view therapy as a rewarding commitment and investment in the Self.

 At this time I do not take insurance/Medicaid/Medicare but I do take HSA.
-This allows my clients the most flexibility in managing their mental health.
-But I don't believe mental health care should be cost-prohibitive, so I set my fee at $75 per hourly session (weekly sessions; $85 less frequently).
+This allows my clients the most flexibility in managing their mental health, without constraints dictated by insurance company policies.
+But I don't believe mental health care should be cost-prohibitive, so I set my fee at $90 per hourly session (50 minutes).